genestack/user-guide/source/doc-odm-user-guide/curator_guide.rst

 Dashboard
 ---------

-From the dashboard where you first log in, select "Browse studies" to enter the Study Browser:
+From the Dashboard where you first log in, select "Browse studies" to enter the Study Browser:

 .. image:: images/dashboard_studybrowser.png
    :scale: 35 %